 I have found that tactic to be a total waste of time.
 It is inefficient and accomplishes absolutely nothing.

 The better practice is to simply learn how to rephrase the question to get the answer you want without continued fighting with the defense lawyer.
 I have received many accolades from defense lawyers over the years for this strategic maneuver.
 Many defense attorneys come to the deposition prepared to do battle, especially when dealing with novice and inexperienced lawyers.

 When I question a doctor at his deposition, if the defense attorney objects, I will simply withdraw the question and ask it a different way.
 If they object again, I will apologize, withdraw the question and then ask it a different way.
 I will continue to do this over and over again until the question has been refined so there is no longer any objection.

-Personally, there is absolutely no need to fight with the defense lawyer about how specific questions are phrased.
 Despite my preference not to fight with the defense lawyer and my willingness to rephrase questions that are objected to, make no mistake.
 If the defense attorney is obstructing my ability to question the witness, they will be in for a fight.
 If they are refusing to allow the doctor to answer questions when I believe I have every right to ask specific questions, then we will likely call the court to ask for a ruling.

 The more experienced a defense attorney is, the more likely it is that we will have a relatively pleasant and stress-free deposition.

 Lawyers who fight over the way questions are worded and demand that the witness answer the specific question they have asked are, in my opinion, doing themselves a disservice and simply wasting their time.